frostney/rollup-babel-lib-bundler/README.md

 Package babel configuration > .babelrc
 ```

+If using the command-line utility, no imports will be included by default.
+If any package name is included in `bundleDependencies` it will be part of the resulting bundle.
+For the equivalent in the JavaScript API, see `options.externals`.

 ### JavaScript API
 The API is very similar to a Rollup config file.
 In fact, additional options will be passed into Rollup or plugins `rollup-babel-lib-bundler` uses.